galaxyxone/ipfsStatViewer/DEVELOPMENT_DOCUMENTS.md

 -------------------------------------------------------------------

-### call ipfs data with ipfs api in react - then load it into a chrome extension
+### call ipfs data with ipfs api in react - pass it to D3 to generate treemap

-Does IPFS use express to pass API

 - const ipfsClient = require('ipfs-http-client');
 - const ipfs = ipfsClient('http://localhost:5001');